12626538/DL02/BLOGPOST.md

 where $\\boldsymbol{W}$ is the weight matrix of the linear layers, $\\boldsymbol{b}$ is a bias vector, $\\sigma$ is some element-wise non-linearity, $\\boldsymbol{V} \\in \\mathbb{R}^{n \\times 3}$ are the geometric features and their norm $\\lVert{\\cdot}\\rVert\_2$ is taken row-wise. $\\boldsymbol{s}'$ is invariant under rotations if, for some unitary $3\\times3$ rotation matrix $\\boldsymbol{U}$, the rotated geometric features $\\boldsymbol{V} \\boldsymbol{U}$ give the same $\\boldsymbol{s'}$ as defined above.
 This trivially holds, since

 $$\\begin{equation} \\lVert{\\boldsymbol{W}\_h \\boldsymbol{V}}\\rVert\_2 = \\lVert{\\boldsymbol{W}\_h \\boldsymbol{V} \\boldsymbol{U}}\\rVert\_2.\\end{equation}$$

+However, this norm makes it such that the scalar features are completely independent of the orientation of the different geometric features in $\\boldsymbol{V}$.
+We identified this as the most limiting factor of the GVP module.

+We aim to improve the expressiveness of this model by improving the sharing between scalar and geometric features to incorporate orientation into the scalar features.

 ## 3. Our Contribution